ahoink/LiveBtcTracker/README.md

 I plan do eventually add the following (no specific order)
 * Various additional indicators, price bands, etc.
-* Ability to add/remove/configure indicators at runtime
+* Ability to configure indicators at runtime
 * Ability to change time interval at runtime
 * More accurate time intervals (timezones messes this up right now)
+* Make GUI display consistently between platforms (Windows, Linux, MacOS)
 * pip install (application will no longer be considered beta phase at this point, v0.x -> v1.x)

 Also, it turns out matplotlib isn't great for real-time plotting.
 At some point I may decided to switch to a different library.